swati-tiwari/react-resume/README.md

 # react-profile

-Just an online version of my resume I made with React.
+Just an online version of my resume that was made with React.
-Definitely didn't need to use react, but hey, at least I learned something.